-- 1. Students enter the lunchroom quietly, and those buying hot lunch stand along the wall and wait patiently. - 2.
-Students remain seated while eating lunch. - 3.
-Students may speak quietly during lunch. - 4.
-If assistance is required, students raise their hand. - 5.
-Supervisors will excuse children by class after their eating area is clean. - 6.
-Students exit quietly.
+- 1. Students are to enter the lunchroom quietly, and those buying hot lunch must stand in line and wait patiently. - 2.
+Students will remain seated while eating lunch. - 3.
+Students may visit quietly during lunch. - 4.
+If assistance is required, students should raise their hand. - 5.
+After dismissal, students will dispose of their trash properly. - 6.
+Supervisors will excuse children by class after their eating area is clean. - 7.
+Students will leave quietly.